-iSTEM is a School Developed Board Endorsed Course (SDBEC) which has been approved by the NSW Education Standards Authority and forms part of a student's academic record in NSW.
-Incorporating mechatronics, aerodynamics, engineering, 3D CAD/CAM, aerospace and motion modules, iSTEM presents maths and sciences to students in ways that challenge not only their understanding of these key subjects but also their ability to manage projects and work in teams. iSTEM was created in the hunter region in direct response to industry's urgent demand for young people qualified in science, technology, engineering and maths.
+iSTEM is a School Developed Course, as such it will not appear on a students Record of School Achievement (RoSA).
+It incorporates mechatronics, aerodynamics, engineering, 3D CAD/CAM, aerospace and motion modules. iSTEM presents maths and sciences to students in ways that challenge not only their understanding of these key subjects but also their ability to manage projects and work in teams. iSTEM was initially created in the hunter region in direct response to industry's urgent demand for young people qualified in science, technology, engineering and maths.

-The iSTEM School Developed Board Endorsed Course covers a number of STEM based fields, including; Fundamentals, Aerodynamics, Motion, Mechatronics, Surveying, Aerospace, Statistics, CAD/CAM and Biotechnology.
-These specific modules are not reflected together in any existing BOSTES Syllabus document.
+The iSTEM School Developed Course covers a number of STEM based fields, including; Fundamentals, Aerodynamics, Motion, Mechatronics, Surveying, Aerospace, Statistics, CAD/CAM and Biotechnology.